CybotAS/CookiebotWP/readme.txt

 ### 4.3.1 ###
 Release date: September 26th 2023

-Cookiebot CMP version 4.3.1 is out!
+Cookiebot by Usercentrics version 4.3.1 is out!
 Here is the complete list of this update:

 ####Bugfixes####
 * URL passthrough always enabled by default